 I like to call this phenomenon Therapeutic Magnification.
 In other words, the power of whatever therapies you are receiving will be magnified after I open your points with EQT.
 To me, this is an efficient use of my time and energy.
 Opening the vital points doesn’t drain me, and it’s very quick.
 It’s also safe in the sense that I don’t get a back-flow of energy.

 Once again, this article has gotten away from me.
 I’ve got more to say, especially about how I view the future of energy transmission.
 Shall I save it for a third article?
 What say ye?
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.